D&I Workshop 2019

 The workshop also featured stratified breakout sessions to satisfy the needs both D&I Science beginners as well as those who wanted to build upon their existing knowledge.
 Finally, we repeated our expert consultations for attendees hoping to have their research proposals evaluated by experts in the field.
 It is a great way to receive feedback on how to improve their proposals using D&I principles.

+Please see the presentations section below if you are interested in viewing the speaker PowerPoint slides from this year’s workshop.
 Stay tuned for more information about activities regarding D&I Science; become a member to receive updates and information on upcoming events.
 And be sure to check out the resources, information, and presentations made available from our 2017 D&I Workshop and 2018 D&I Workshop as well.

 Byron Powell, PhD, LCSW.
 “Characterizing and operationalizing implementation strategies”